nlxdodge/portfolio-nuxt/content/posts/2021-12-27_advent_of_code.md

 ---
-title: Advent of Code 2021
+title: Advent of Code 2021 (And Java 17)
 author: Gerben Veenhof
 date: 2021-12-27
 ---